DLR-RM/BlenderProc/examples/ikea/README.md

 ```
 For sampling camera poses we used the ``sampler.PartSphere`` which uses only the upper half of the sphere cut along the x-axis (defined by `part_sphere_vector`).
 The center of the sphere is moved in z-direction and camera positions are sampled from the upper hemisphere to ensure that their view is not "below" the object, which is specifically important for tables.
-Each cameras rotation is computed to look directly at a sampled point of interest ``POI`` of the object and the camera faces upwards in Z direction.
+Each camera rotation is computed to look directly at a sampled point of interest ``POI`` of the object, and the camera faces upwards in Z direction.

 ## More examples